NK-dev-24/LinkedIn_Pro--A-Linkedin-Extension/README.md

 5. Open a Pull Request

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+I am the maker of Li Focus, and We always adding new features and refinements to improve your Linkedin experience even more.
+This extension is not affiliated with or endorsed by LinkedIn Corporation.
+LinkedIn is a registered trademark of LinkedIn Corporation.

 💖 Support
 Like this extension?
 Here's how you can show your support: